 We know that to take full advantage of this "bonus" from Chase, you need to book with one of their partners (which include United Airlines, Southwest, Hyatt and Marriott hotels).
 But for the sake of comparison, we are giving every possible advantage to Chase.
 And, even then, you will see that Capital One Venture Rewards provides a better value.

 Note that the total values below takes the annual fee into consideration for the second year, as you will not incur that fee until then.

 Now, let’s see how this would play out during the second year, using the same assumptions, but including the annual fees (which were only waived for the first year).

-So, given this example, you can expect to earn more rewards benefits from the Capital One Venture Rewards Card both the first year and on an on-going basis.
+So, given this example, you can expect to earn more rewards benefits from the Capital One Venture Rewards Card on an on-going basis.

 Anyway you slice it, in the battle of Capital One Venture Rewards card vs. Chase Sapphire Preferred card, the Venture Rewards Visa card offers significantly more money/miles/points for your troubles.

 From year two (and on), the gap widens.
-In this example, you would receive an additional $486 in rewards by choosing the Capital One Venture Rewards card over the Chase Sapphire Preferred card.
-That’s a month or more worth of groceries for some households – not a bad deal at all.
+In this example, you would receive an additional $286 in rewards by choosing the Capital One Venture Rewards card over the Chase Sapphire Preferred card.
+That’s a couple of very nice dinners out while on vacation.